 Most importantly, Anna Ohio is Jen Pague’s vision, through and through.
 She built it with her own hands.
 And suddenly the press and the renown seem secondary to what she has already accomplished: Pague wrote, played and recorded an album with the sound she had been searching for.
 And, through Anna, she told a story worth telling.
 “I gave up something while writing this record,” Pague says.
 “Anna Ohio holds my pain, the thoughts of not being good enough to date, hire, love, and respect.
 It holds my energy and refusal to quit being a human.
 It holds what I find beautiful when things somehow work out.
 And it’s a tip of the hat to the people who support and love me.”

 9. Auntie Anne's Waitress

 - Vita and the Woolf are an indie pop band from Los Angeles, California.
 Led by frontwoman Jennifer Pague, VATW has toured with Rasputina, Clap Your Hands Say Yeah.
 They have also been featured in Billboard and Nylon Magazines.
-Vita and the Woolf's second full length album Anna Ohio drops on Tender Loving Empire Records Spring 2020
+Vita and the Woolf's second full length album Anna Ohio drops on Tender Loving Empire Records Summer 2020